MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-ios-sample-app-call-web-api.md

     - `Enter_the_Tenant_Id_Here` and replace it with the **Directory (tenant) ID** you copied earlier.
     - `Enter_the_Tenant_Subdomain_Here` and replace it with the Directory (tenant) subdomain.
 For example, if your tenant primary domain is `contoso.onmicrosoft.com`, use `contoso`.
 If you don't have your tenant name, learn how to [read your tenant details](how-to-create-external-tenant-portal.md#get-the-external-tenant-details).

-You need to host your web API for the iOS sample app to call it.
+You need to host your web API for the iOS/macOS sample app to call it.
 Follow [Quickstart: Deploy an ASP.NET web app](/azure/app-service/quickstart-dotnetcore) to deploy your web API.

 ## Configure sample iOS/macOS mobile app to call web API